-The Bureau of Substance Abuse and Addiction Services oversees treatment and prevention efforts related to substance abuse and problem gambling addictions in Michigan.
+The The Office of Recovery Oriented Systems of Care (ROSC) oversees treatment and prevention efforts related to substance abuse and problem gambling addictions in Michigan.
 Substance Abuse services are provided through 16 regional coordinating agencies (CAs) that are responsible for assuring services are available to those in need of help.

 Approximately eighty staff at the Behavioral Health and Developmental Disabilities Administration in Lansing manage contracts with, provide technical assistance and consultation to, and monitor the quality of the care provided by the CMHSPs and CAs.
 The administration also establishes the policy directions and standards for the statewide system.
 The vision and mission that drive the policies and standards are listed below.

 In addition to information about supports and services, CMHSPs, CAs, and current Department activities, you will find on these web pages spotlights on important upcoming events, and links to helpful resources.